USS Nueces: Construction and career

 The ship was laid down on 2 January 1945, by the Boston Navy Yard and launched on 6 May 1945, sponsored by Miss Dorthy E. Dunnell.
 She was commissioned on 19 March 1946.

 The ship was put into the inactive in commissioned status at Atlantic Reserve Fleet, 6th Naval District from March 1946 until 1947.
 On 30 September 1955, she was decommissioned and placed in mothball status in Orange, Texas.

 Amid the United States involvement in the Vietnam War, she was converted to provide a mobile base for river patrol squadrons of the Mobile Riverine Force Task Force 117.
 She supported army infantry battalions of the 9th Infantry Division and acted as their command ship.
 The ship was recommissioned on 3 May 1968 and provided assistance in South Vietnam until August 1969.
-In the late 1968, she sat at Vung Tau near Saigon.
+In late 1968, she sat at Vung Tau near Saigon.

 The ship was decommissioned again on 13 March 1970 at Naval Station Long Beach.
 She was assigned to the Naval Inactive Ship Maintenance Facility, San Diego on 16 April later that year.
 The ship was assigned to Supervisor of Shipbuilding and berthed at WISCO in Portland, Oregon.
 On 1 November 1975, Nueces was reclassified as IX-503 and together with USS Mercer were stationed in Sasebo, Japan.

-On 3 July 2001, the ship was redesignated as APL-40 and undertook the CincPacFlt Berthing and Messing Program, in which she is berthed in Yokosuka since then.
+On 3 July 2001, the ship was redesignated as APL-40 and undertook the CincPacFlt Berthing and Messing Program conversion, where she was berthed at Yokosuka.
 In 2005, she underwent dry docking for repairs.
-She is being used as a berthing and messing barge.
+She is being used as a berthing and messing barge in Sasebo.
 Her boiler and evaporator room has been redesigned into a fitness gym to accommodate the sailors living on board.